zendesk/active_record_shards/README.md

       belongs_to :account
     end

 So in this setup the accounts live on the shared database, but the projects are sharded.
-If accounts had a shard\_id column, you could lookup the account in a rack middleware and switch to the right shard:
+If accounts have a shard\_id column, you could lookup the account in a rack middleware and switch to the right shard:

     class AccountMiddleware